drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Importance of the Visualization
 *[nce]: New Chemical Entity: a compound not previously described.

-In manual design the visualization is of central importance.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/importance-visualization-9319b975'><i class='fa fa-play' aria-hidden='true'></i></button>In manual design the visualization is of central importance.
 It is important to see in a condensed way the molecular objects.
 This stimulates the creativity for considering other solutions and checking if the solutions designed fit with the specified constraints.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer